Home

 3. Add diced onions, parsley, celery, bell peppers, green onions and garlic to the roux.
 Cook about 10 minutes, stirring often with a large spoon until vegetables are tender.

 4. Add reserved broth, salt, and Creole seasoning to the vegetables, stir well to blend and add okra.
 Simmer uncovered while you remove the chicken from the bone.
 Discard bones and skin.
 Add chicken to the gumbo.
 Lower heat to low, cover and simmer 15 minutes.
-Taste, add more salt and seasoning if desired.
-5. To serve you may ladle gumbo over rice or serve as pictured with the rice in the gumbo.
-Serve with hot pepper sauce, if desired.
+Taste, add more salt and Creole Seasoning if desired.

 Makes: 8-10 servings ~ Can make ahead/Can freeze